opensearch-project/documentation-website/_security-analytics/usage/detectors.md

 ### Changing detector status

 1. Select the detector or detectors in the list whose status you would like to change.
-The **Actions** dropdown menu becomes enabled.
+The **Actions** dropdown list becomes enabled.
 1. Depending on whether the detector is currently active or inactive, select either **Stop detector** or **Start detector**.
 After a moment, the change in status of the detector appears in the detector list as either Inactive or Active.

 ### Deleting a detector

 1. Select the detector or detectors in the list that you would like to delete.
-The **Actions** dropdown menu becomes enabled.
+The **Actions** dropdown list becomes enabled.
-1. Select **Delete** in the dropdown menu.
+1. Select **Delete** in the dropdown list.
 The Delete detector popup window opens and asks you to verify that you want to delete the detector or detectors.
 1. Select **Cancel** to decline the action.
 Select **Delete detector** to delete the detector or detectors permanently from the list.